Pax Global Opportunities Fund Company Examples

 The Pax Global Opportunities Fund (PXGOX) invests in companies that are positioned to benefit from the transition to a more sustainable global economy.
 The following are examples of companies in the Fund.

-BD is a large global medical technology company based in the U.S. with strategic focus in four core areas: reducing the spread of infections, advancing global health, enhancing therapy and improving disease management.
-As the leading provider of products conducive to safer drug delivery and infection control in medical care settings, BD is an active contributor to reducing the spread of antimicrobial resistance and lowering the rate of hospital acquired infections.
+BD is a large global medical technology company based in the U.S. with a strategic focus in four core areas: reducing the spread of infections, advancing global health, enhancing therapy, and improving disease management.
+As the leading provider of products conducive to safer drug delivery and infection control in medical care settings, BD is an active contributor to reducing the spread of antimicrobial resistance and lowering the rate of hospital-acquired infections.
 Having built a strong platform over the last five years, BD develops and manufactures medical devices, diagnostic systems, reagents and bioscience systems.
 BD typically retains dominant market share in key product categories, a broad and deep portfolio with scale and quality, and leverages these resources for continued research and innovation.
-Operating in more than 50 countries including emerging markets, the company has a 20-year history of generating consistent growth.
+Operating in more than 50 countries, including emerging markets, the company has a 20-year history of generating consistent growth.
 Financial characteristics of high return on equity, robust multi-year operating margin expansion and strong free cash flow make BD an attractive defensive holding in the portfolio.
 Impax expects high leverage levels associated with recent acquisitions to be reduced over time.

 Holdings are subject to change.

 This information is not a recommendation to buy or sell any security.